fassko/fassko.github.io/_posts/2020-05-22-embracing-dynamic-type.md

 #### Programmatically

-If you like to create the user interface from code then we need to use `preferredFont(forTextStyle:)` and set `adjustsFontForContentSizeCategory` to true.
-It does the same what we saw with Storyboard approach.
+If we wish to create the user interface from code we need to use `preferredFont(forTextStyle:)` and set `adjustsFontForContentSizeCategory` to true.
+It does the same that we saw with Storyboard approach.

 ```swift
   label.font = UIFont.preferredFont(forTextStyle: .largeTitle)